OpenWiLLM/WiLLM/README.md

 #### 3. Core Network (CN) with Edge Server

-In WillmSys, the Core Network is implemented using Open5gs (which serves as the CN).
+In WiLLM, the Core Network is implemented using Open5gs (which serves as the CN).
 The installation follows guidelines similar to those in the Zhihu article: [CN Installation Guide](https://zhuanlan.zhihu.com/p/471681564).
 A summary of the steps is as follows:

 1. **Install prerequisites**
    ```sh